AlexApps99/windows93-js-docs/docs/index.md

 # Windows 93 JavaScript
-*Created by Domenic Waterdash, Draco, DarkPhoenix10 and 1024x2*
+*Created by domenic, utf-16, DarkOK and 1024x2*

-Please note that new things may be discovered.

 ## Things that may come in handy
 ```js